Chloe Chambers

-Chloe Chambers (born June 14, 2004) is a Chinese-born American racing driver who competes in F1 Academy for Campos Racing as part of the Red Bull Academy Programme.
+Chloe Chambers (born June 14, 2004) is an American racing driver who is set to compete in the Lamborghini Super Trofeo North America for RAFA Racing Club and support from Monoflo International.

 Career

 Karting

 Chambers first tried karting at age seven.
 A year later, she started racing at Oakland Valley Race Park in New York, winning the Kid Kart Championship in her first year.
 She pursued karting at the club and regional level mainly in the North East United States and Canada in Rotax Micro, Mini and Junior Max categories.
 In 2018 and 2019, she competed select National level events in X30 and KA100 Junior categories.
 She finished third in the 2019 SKUSA SuperNationals XXIII in the X30 category.

 Formula 4 United States

 In 2021, Chambers competed in a partial season of the Formula 4 United States Championship racing for Future Star Racing.
 She only scored one point throughout the season, being a tenth place in Mid-Ohio, and finished the season in 26th place.